Ben-Kerman/immersive/doc/interface.md

 The global menu can always be opened using `Ctrl+a`.
-It contains an overview of Immersive's global key bindings, as well as information on the series ID/title and the autocopy and screenshot state.
+It contains an overview of Immersive's global key bindings, as well as information on the series ID/title and on whether autocopy and screenshots are enabled.

 ## Dictionary/Target Menu

 This menu can be opened with `Ctrl+A`.
 It allows switching between dictionaries and Anki targets and also shows which one is currently active for both.
-If you have selected the wrong dictionary/target it's possible to change it here even if you are about to look up a word/export a card.
+If you have selected the wrong dictionary/target, it's possible to change it here even if you are about to look up a word/export a card.

 ## Active Subtitle Lookup

-By pressing `k`, you can bring up a menu that allows looking up words in the current line outside of the card creation process.
+By pressing `k`, you can bring up a menu that allows looking up words from the current line outside of the card creation process.
 It functions identically to the target word selection menu.